caosiyang/py-mongo-sync/README.md

 ## Requirements

-- source is a replica set of MongoDB v2.4 or later
 - pymongo 3.0 or later
 - gevent (for async IO and better performance, optional)
+- elasticsearch
+- toml

 ## Notice

+- source is a replica set of MongoDB v2.4 or later
 - the following databases is ignored
     - admin
     - local